copernicus-mogley/zkav.club/recording-station/README.md

 ## Zk Av Club Recording Station

-Helping communities document themselves at events and build an open, living archive for the people who were actually there.

 An ad-hoc recording lab that drops into events.
 Step in, record, and play.

 You bring the conversation.
 We handle the mics, framing, and levels.